TASEmulators/BizHawk/README.md

 WonderSwan / Color | Cygne |
 ZX Spectrum | ZXHawk |

-Amstrad CPC, Magnavox Odyssey², and Sony PSP emulation are works-in-progress and there is **no ETA**.
+Amstrad CPC, Fairchild Channel F, Magnavox Odyssey², Sony PSP, and MB Vectrex emulation, and a MAME frontend, are works-in-progress and there is **no ETA**.
 Cores for other systems are only conceptual.
 If you want to help speed up development, ask on IRC (see below).

 [to top](#bizhawk)